Self-drive Holidays in Belgium West for the Independent Motorist.

 Tourist information for Western Belgium

 Belgium, easily accessible from the UK and perfect for a short break, is a land of contrasts.
-The bustling cosmopolitan city of Brussels, the great port of Antwerp, the medieval gem that is Bruges, are perhaps best known, but Mons, Tournai, Ghent, Liege and Ieper all have something to offer.
-The flat lands of the north give way to rolling hills and woods which in turn rise to the lovely and unspoilt Ardennes region, perfect for walking and cycling amongst deep valleys and wooded hilltops.
-In the far south east is the lovely Duchy of Luxembourg, where the hills of the Ardennes extend to the outskirts of the city, which is well worth visiting in itself
+The bustling cosmopolitan city of Brussels, the great port of Antwerp, the medieval gem that is Bruges, are perhaps best known, but Mons, Tournai, Ghent, Liege and Ypres all have something to offer.
+The flat lands of the north give way to rolling hills and woods which in turn rise to the lovely and unspoilt Ardennes region, perfect for walking cycling and canoeing amongst deep valleys and wooded hilltops.
+In the far south east is the lovely Duchy of Luxembourg, where the hills of the Ardennes extend to the outskirts of the city, which is well worth visiting in itself.

 Map of Western Belgium: